 Voice: At least one year of lessons prior to the audition is required for eligibility.

 Organ: At least one year of lessons prior to the audition, along with sufficient background on the piano, is required for eligibility.
 Additional years of lessons on the organ, rather than piano background, may also satisfy the eligibility requirement.

 All auditioners should be seniors in high school, or otherwise prepared to enter the university in the fall following the audition.
 Exceptions to eligibility requirements are made only with the permission of the Department of Music.

 Audition Repertoire Requirements

 All audition pieces must be from the classical repertoire.
 Broadway and popular styles are not acceptable.
-Students may perform 1 – 3 works, which should show contrast in musical style and tempo.
+Students may perform 2 – 3 works, which should show contrast in musical style and tempo.
 Repertoire should include at least TWO of the following and must be performed from memory: